-Today I’m writing this post to remind and ensure everyone that #BlackGirlMagic is not a threat to whiteness, it never has been and never will be.
+Today I’m writing this post to remind and ensure everyone that #BlackGirlMagic is not a threat to white people, it never has been and never will be.

 Rather #BlackGirlMagic is a hashtag of empowerment.